|DMNA Home page||More News Stories|

 Dated: Fri, Nov 7, 2014

-CAMP HIGASHI-CHITOSE, Japan Four New York Army National Guard Public Affairs Soldiers plugged into a joint public affairs effort here to collect stories, photos and video from a joint U.S.-Japan exercise that kicked off Oct.
+CAMP HIGASHI-CHITOSE, Japan ldquo; Four New York Army National Guard Public Affairs Soldiers plugged into a joint public affairs effort here to collect stories, photos and video from a joint U.S.-Japan exercise that kicked off Oct.
 27 and ran through Nov.
 7.

 The New York public affairs element consisted of three members of the 138th Public Affairs Detachment and a representative from Joint Force Headquarters Public Affairs.